mhayashi1120/Emacs-imagex/README.md

  Then try to type `C-x C-l +` to zoom-in the current image.
  You can zoom-out with type `-` .

-* To manupulate a image under cursor.
+* To manipulate a image under cursor.

 ```
 M-x imagex-sticky-mode